May 17, 2019

 Joan Aiken took her craft very seriously – this may be why her books have become classics.
 She wrote:

 ‘Really good writing for children should come out with the force of Niagara… children’s books need to have everything that is in adult writing but squeezed into smaller compass.
 Furthermore, as children read their books over and over, a book needs to have something new to offer each time.
 Richness of language, symbolism, or character may be appreciated for the first time at later readings, while the excitement of the story will only disguise failings at the first.’

 The Prize will be judged by Julia Churchill, children’s book agent at A.M.
 Heath, and Lizza Aiken, daughter of Joan Aiken and curator of her Estate.

 We are looking for a standout junior novel.
-It could be contemporary or magical, it could have the makings of a series, or be one crystalline stand-alone.
+It could be contemporary or fantastical, it could have the makings of a series, or be one crystalline stand-alone.
 We know we’re setting the bar high.
-We hope to find a book that will be in print in fifty years, as Joan achieved with the Wolves series – and many other books.
+We hope to find a book that will be in print in fifty years, as Joan achieved with the Wolves series – and many more of her books.

 The winner will receive £1,000 and a full set of ‘The Wolves Chronicles’.